-Campus Management is working with the Faculty of Engineering, Computing and Mathematics to deliver EZONE UWA Student Hub, an initiative which, once complete, will transform the western gateway to the Crawley campus.
+Campus Management is working with the Faculty of Engineering and Mathematical Sciences to deliver EZONE UWA Student Hub, an initiative which, once complete, will transform the western gateway to the Crawley campus.

 - students with an unparalleled, engineering education experience

 - researchers with support to pursue solutions to the world's greatest challenges

 - interdisciplinary collaboration opportunities between engineering and other subject areas

 Utilising existing infrastructure – re-purposing and re-invigorating buildings – together with constructing new facilities will support UWA’s capacity to enrich the student experience, encourage greater collaboration, provide a world-class innovation hub and, in turn, contribute to the University’s mission of being in the world’s top 50 universities by 2050.

 Within the footprint of engineering buildings 222 (Environmental Systems Engineering), 223 (Mathematics), 224 (Engineering, Civil and Mechanical) and 226 (Electrical – Electronic Engineering), along the western boundary of the UWA Crawley campus, at Fairway.